-We have applied to list the ADSs on the Nasdaq Stock Market.
+The ADSs have been approved for listing on the Nasdaq Stock Market.
 Prior to the completion of this offering, there has been no public market for the ADSs or our ordinary shares, and we cannot assure you that a liquid public market for the ADSs will develop.
 If an active public market for the ADSs does not develop following the completion of this offering, the market price and liquidity of the ADSs may be materially and adversely affected.
 The initial public offering price for the ADSs will be determined by negotiation between us and the underwriters based upon several factors, and the trading price of the ADSs after this offering could decline below the initial public offering price.
 As a result, investors in our securities may experience a significant decrease in the value of their ADSs.